webix-hub/docs/data/desktop/angular.md

 ##Initing from from HTML markup {#html}

-This method resembles Webix [Markup Initialization technique](desktop/html_init.md) but has its own peculiarities:
+This method resembles Webix [HTML Initialization technique](desktop/html_markup_init.md) but has its own peculiarities:

 - Webix application lies in a div block with **webix-ui** directive:
 	- **view** attribute of such block specifies Webix [component](desktop/components.md) you want to init;